 original works written by Black & Indigenous People of Color

-Now in its second year, the Playwrights' Festival is an initiative to promote Diversity, Equity and Inclusion in the Charlotte Theatre community by highlighting original works by Black & Indigenous People of Color (BIPOC).
+Now in its third year, the Playwrights' Festival is an initiative to promote Diversity, Equity and Inclusion in the Charlotte Theatre community by highlighting original works by Black & Indigenous People of Color (BIPOC).
 The Playwright’s Festival follows Evans’ model from AAPG’s Playwrights on Parade festival, which she held in 2014, 2016 and 2018.
-The selected playwrights will adapt their script to a 20-minute "preview" version that will be rehearsed and performed as a staged reading in front of an audience and a new panel of judges on Saturday April 30th at 2:00pm.
+The selected playwrights will adapt their script to a 20-minute "preview" version that will be rehearsed and performed as a staged reading in front of an audience and a new panel of judges.
 This event is free and open to the public.

 “We are committed to what we are doing—to provide an environment for BIPOC artists to feel safe, encouraged and supported to tell their stories,” says Matthews Playhouse Production Manager, Cassie Prodan.
 “It was difficult to narrow down such close competition, but we are thrilled to see such vision in these initial play submissions!”

-The judges will score the staged readings, and the play that receives the highest score from the panel will be incorporated into the 2022-23 Matthews Playhouse season and produced as a full length show in August 2022.
+The judges will score the staged readings, and the play that receives the highest score from the panel will be incorporated into the 2023-2024 Matthews Playhouse season and produced as a full length show.

 The African American Playwrights Group is a collaboration of African-American playwrights, whose mission is to produce quality and excellent theater works in our communities and abroad.
 It is a privilege to incorporate the Playwrights Festival into our season and establish new relationships with community members.

 The full process is outlined below:

 Playwrights will submit a minimum 10-page selection of an original full-length play